 digital strategy (jour 3275): syllabI

 Organizing a way to teach what you know has proven to be one of the most difficult things I've ever done.
 I modify my syllabus each time I teach the course and you can view my last two syllabi in Google Doc.
 The first syllabus is focused on modern marketing and the second syllabus incorporates product invention and business / brand building from the ground up.

 DIGITAL STRATEGY (JOUR 3275): GOOGLE DRIVE folder

 Once you have a way to organize what you know, then you have to create content to teach others about it.
-You can get a glimpse into the type of content I create for each of my classes by viewing, and even downloading, the presentations I've created on Dropbox throughout my teaching experience.
-Any ideas you have to make it better ...
-I'm all ears!
+You can get a glimpse into the type of content I create for each of my classes by viewing, and even downloading, the presentations I've created throughout my teaching experience.
+If you have any feedback on the content, send me a note!